ralfkundel/HostBypassing/Readme.md

 For loading the kernel Module (assuming the FPGA PCIe bus address to be 0000:65:00.0):
 ```
 echo "10ee 9038" > /sys/bus/pci/drivers/igb_uio/new_id
+# if this is not working, execute the steps in the dpdk readme first to load the igb_uio kernel module
 ```
 and if needed for unbinding/rebinding:
 ```